-- ▶ Each exam is written and graded by two faculty members. - ▶ At the end of the Spring Semester, the two exam writers for a qualifying exam will come up with a "study guide" for the qualifying exams that year.
-That study guide will be given to the students in the course, and will be given to

-- the DGP so that any students who wants to take the exam and who were not in the course will be able to prepare for the exam. - ▶ Each exam is a three hour long written exam.
+- ▶ In order to pass an exam, both parts of the exam must receive a passing grade. - ▶ Each exam part is written and graded by two faculty members. - ► At the end of the Spring semester, the two exam writers will come up with a "study guide" for the qualifying exams that year.
+That study guide will be given to the students in the course, and will be given to the DGP so that any students who want to take the exam and who were not in the course will be able to prepare for the exam.